cyrillglockner/bonsaiai.github.io/source/includes/inkling2-reference/_types.html.md

 # Types

 Inkling is a statically-typed language, which means that each variable, constant, and parameter has a well-defined type.
 The type system in Inkling supports the following basic types:

 * Number - numeric values (integer or floating point)
-* String - an array of zero or more unicode characters
+* String (future) - an array of zero or more unicode characters
-* Array - a non-zero-length array of same-typed values
+* Array (future) - a non-zero-length array of same-typed values
 * Structure - a collection of typed fields with unique names
 * Complex - built-in object types for specialized uses (like images)